cometbft/cometbft/docs/core/running-in-production.md

 ### RPC

-#### DoS Exposure and Mitigation
+#### Attack Exposure and Mitigation

 **It is generally not recommended to expose one's RPC publicly, and especially so if the node in question is a validator**, as the CometBFT RPC does not currently cater for advanced security features.
-Exposing one's RPC publicly without appropriate protection can make the associated node vulnerable to a variety of DoS attacks.
+Exposing one's RPC publicly without appropriate protection can make the associated node vulnerable to a variety of attacks.

-It is entirely up to operators to ensure that, if they do have to expose their RPC endpoint, that they have taken appropriate measures to mitigate such attacks.
+It is entirely up to operators to ensure that, if they do have to expose their RPC endpoint, that they have taken appropriate measures to mitigate against attacks.
 Some measures include, but are not limited to:

 - Never publicly exposing the RPC endpoints of your validator(s) (i.e. if you